pubnub/rpi/README.md

 https://github.com/pubnub/c-core/tree/master/cpp

-You can also use any PubNub client on Linux, like:
+You can also use any PubNub SDK on Linux, like:

 https://github.com/pubnub/python